Funding research that uses animals

 The Society has over 20 award schemes for researchers, some of which may involve research with animals.
 The number of grants awarded each year that involve animals are detailed in this table.

-The proportion of grants awarded each year by the Society that involve the use of animals has grown from 1.30% to 9.78% over the past five years (see table).
-This is largely due to the launch of the Sir Henry Dale Fellowship in 2012 which is focused on biomedical research and is more likely to involve the use of animals.
+The proportion of grants awarded each year by the Society that involve the use of animals has grown from 1.30% to 11.1% over the past seven years and has fluctuated around 10% for the past five years (see table).

 Publishing research findings